ashok-khanna/lisp-notes/README.md

       (otherwise "Not a odd number < 10"))

-<a id="orgd8dda83"></a>
+<a id="orge7dfe35"></a>

 # Looping

-<a id="orgacb5fc5"></a>
+<a id="orgc3abd4d"></a>

 ## Basic Looping

-`DOLIST` and `DOTIMES` are basic loop macros. `DOLIST` will iterate over the items of my-list and execute the loop body for each item of the list.
-In the below, my-variable holds the value of each successive item in the list during the iteration.
+`DOLIST` will iterate over the items of a list and execute the loop body for each item of the list.

     (dolist (my-variable my-list optional-result-form)
       body-form*)

+Below is an example that will print the numbers 1 to 7 iteratively.

     (dolist (i '(1 2 3 5 6 7))
       (print i))

-In the below example, `DOTIMES` will iterate my-variable from 0 to one less than the end-number supplied.
+`DOTIMES` will iterate my-variable from 0 to one less than the end-number supplied.
 If an optional-result-form is supplied, it will be evaluated at the end of the loop.
-Below is the structure of the macro, together with an example:

     (dotimes (my-variable end-number optional-result-form)
       body-form*)

+Below is an example which will print the numbers 0 to 4:

     (dotimes (i 5 T)
       (print i))

-<a id="org55424d7"></a>
+<a id="orgf4de905"></a>

 ## Advanced Looping